SaiNitishaTadiboina/cs-code-challenge/README.md

     * Vanilla JS only, no jQuery or frameworks.
 This test is to see if you understand javascript, so no shortcuts.
     * Do not use any JS plugins.
 Same reason as above.
-    * You may use Sass (per the 'fixes/features' list below) but no other CSS frameworks.
-    * Use the Sass compiler of your choice.
+    * Use Sass for any styles.

 #### Fixes
 1. Break the contents of the HTML file into pieces that follow a logical separation of concerns for the browser.
 2. Fix any invalid HTML
 3. Fix any JS errors / inefficiencies.
-4. Convert the CSS to Sass, and fix any errors and/or inefficiencies.
 5. Utilize closures to prevent pollution of the global object with app code

 #### Features